Cross-training is an important part of fitness for runners. Incorporating another form of training can be a huge help in improving your performance.

 But you can also incorporate high-intensity interval training (HIIT) on the elliptical (which you can’t on a stair stepper).
 It’s commonly accepted (and scientifically backed) that HIIT is more effective than LISS for improving heart rate variability (HRV).

 Both machines offer a good cardiovascular workout, as long as you put in effort and intensity.
 But the elliptical’s ability to do HIIT workouts makes it the slightly better option if cardiovascular improvement is your goal.

 Obviously, both of these exercise machines work your muscles.
 They work similar muscles, but one has an extra advantage over the other!
 Let’s check out the details.

-The stair stepper is a leg-heavy type of exercise.
+The stair stepper is a leg-heavy workout.
 When done right, it works the calves, hamstrings, quads, and glutes.